Characterizing the Lipkin-Meshkov-Glick excited spectrum through the quantum coherence spectrum: Results

-From the results in Fig.~\ref{Timewidth}, one can expect that $\bar{w}$ should reach its maxmial value around the critical point of ESQPT.
-This is evident in Fig.~\ref{Avgw}, where we plot $\bar{w}$, as a function of $\chi/\chi_\kappa^c$ for different $\kappa$ with fixed $N$ and for several $N$ with fixed $\kappa$, respectively.
-One can clearly see that $\bar{w}$ has a peak around $\chi/\chi_c=1$, regardless of the strength of the control parameter $\kappa$ and the system size $N$.
-This means that the peak in $\bar{w}$ acts as the precursor of ESQPT and the location of the peak can be identified as the numerical estimation of the critical $\chi$ value.
-Moreover, the peak tends towards $\chi/\chi_\kappa^c=1$ with increasing system size $N$.
-Therefore, the larger the system size $N$, the higher the estimate accuracy of the critical point of ESQPT.
+Considering the results in Fig.~\ref{Timewidth}, it is expected that $\bar{w}$ should reach its maximum, $\bar{w}_m$, at the vicinity of the critical quench.
+This is made clear with the scaled quantity $\bar{w}/\bar{w}_m$, that is plotted as a function of $0\le\chi/\chi_c\le2$ in Fig.~\ref{Avgw}(a) for different values of $\kappa$ and a fixed system size $N= 1000$, and in Fig.~\ref{Avgw}(b) for several $N$ values and a fixed $\kappa = 1.6/3$.
+One can clearly appreciate that, in both cases, $\bar{w}$ has a peak around $\chi/\chi_c=1$, regardless of the strength of the control parameter $\kappa$ and the system size $N$, which means that $\bar{w}$ is an ESQPT precursor and the location of the peak provides a numerical estimation of the critical $\chi$ value: the peak location tends towards $\chi/\chi_c=1$ for increasing system size values.
+Moreover, the variation of $\bar{w}/\bar{w}_m$ around $\chi/\chi_c = 1$ is independent of the control parameter or the system size value, denoting the universal character of the scaling around the critical point.
+This effect is particularly conspicuous in Fig.~\ref{Avgw}(b) where the values before and after the critical point are qualitatively different.
+This difference can be traced back to a scaling of $\bar{w}$ with $N$ for $\chi/\chi_c < 1$ that switches to a $N^2$ scaling as the system gets close to the critical point and all the way to $\chi/\chi_c = 2$.
+Such critical scaling of $\bar{w}/\bar{w}_m$ deserves further analysis for a detailed understanding of its underlying mechanism.